Toby Jones: Film and television

 In 2015, Jones played the part of Roger Yount, a banker, in the three-part BBC series Capital based on John Lanchester's novel of the same name.
 Discussing working with Jones on Capital, writer Peter Bowker said, "I think Toby is a genius and thought that long before I worked with him.
 He always wants to know a character's needs, and what's beneath those needs.
 Then he takes all that material and somehow embeds it into the character and physically inhabits the character, so that you never think he's playing the character.
 It's fascinating to watch him close up.
 He carries the emotional complexities in every tiny gesture that his character makes so that you immediately can see what his character is like.
 A character like Roger is full of contradictions, a city banker with an air of entitlement but also a little insecurity picking away at him.
 Toby can portray that in his walk alone.
 That's what's great about him, he can portray cold he can portray warm and he can portray both of those things at once."

 He played Captain Mainwaring in the film Dad's Army, released in February 2016.
 In July, of the same year he starred as the eponymous agent Verloc in the BBC's The Secret Agent, a three-part television adaptation of Joseph Conrad's 1907 novel.

 In 2017, he portrayed Culverton Smith in "The Lying Detective", an episode of the BBC crime drama Sherlock.
 In 2018, he played the dinosaur auctioneer Mr. Eversoll in Jurassic World: Fallen Kingdom, the fifth instalment of the Jurassic Park series.
 In the same year, Jones voiced Owl in Disney's live-action Christopher Robin.

 Jones co-wrote with Tim Crouch the comedy series Don't Forget the Driver, released on BBC 2 in 2019, and in which he appeared as Peter Green; it was Jones's first time writing for television.

 In 2024, Jones played Alan Bates in the ITV drama Mr Bates vs The Post Office, a dramatisation of the British Post Office scandal.

 He appears as newspaper editor Alan Rusbridger in ITV television drama series about the News International phone hacking scandal, The Hack.
-In 2025 he also appeared as Philip Burton in Mr Burton a film about the early life of Richard Burton.
+In 2025 he also appeared as Philip Burton in a film about the early life of Richard Burton in Mr Burton.